NHL-B/Gpixel-GSPRINT4521-Characterization/README.md

 For the time being, QE, PRNU and DSNU will not be discussed further here.

 ![Plots](https://github.com/NHL-B/Gpixel-GSPRINT4521-Characterization/blob/main/doc/images/plots.png)
-This image gives you an idea of the kind of results you can get with these codes.

 [Requirements](requirements.txt): A list of Python libraries you'll need for this project.